RHB55/Google-Cybersecurity-Professional-Certificate-Portfolio-Activity/Cybersecurity Portfolio/NIST cybersecurity framework responds to a security incident/readme.md

 * Source IP address verification on the firewall to check for spoofed IP addresses on incoming ICMP packets
 * Network monitoring software to detect abnormal traffic patterns
 * An IDS/IPS system to filter out some ICMP traffic based on suspicious characteristics

-##  National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF)
+##  Analyzing Cybersecurity Event Strategy
-* Identify security risks through regular audits of internal networks, systems, devices, and access privileges to identify potential security gaps.
+* Identify security risks: through regular audits of internal networks, systems, devices, and access privileges to identify potential security gaps.
 * Protect internal assets through the implementation of policies, procedures, training, and tools that help mitigate cybersecurity threats.
 * Detect potential security incidents and improve monitoring capabilities to increase the speed and efficiency of detections.
 * Respond to contain, neutralize, and analyze security incidents; implement improvements to the security process.